Secret Garden Cotopaxi: amazing things to do

 THE HIKING EXPERIENCE TO COTOPAXI FOR EVERYONE.

-The car would take you at about 4560 mt and you will walk about 3 km to reach the “Refugio” a restaurant/hotel where you can rest and get chocolate before continuing the walk up to the glacier.
+The car would take you at about 4560 mt and you will walk about 3 km to reach the “Refugio” a restaurant/hotel where you can rest and get chocolate before walking up to the glacier.

 It normally takes 45 minutes to the Refugio and another 45 minutes to the glacier, but it took me 1h 20′ to get there and I was happy I made it.
 Of course I didn’t go further to the glacier.
 I was exhausted.
 I thought I was already acclimatized to the altitude but I was not.